chasenicholl/homebridge-weatherflow-tempest/README.md

 - `token`: _(Required for HTTP API)_ Oauth2 Personal Use Token, create via your tempestwx account.
 - `station_id`: _(Required for HTTP API)_ The station ID you are pulling weather data from.
 - `interval`: _(Required for HTTP API)_ How often to poll the Tempest REST API.
 Default 10 seconds.
 Minimum every second.
+- `local_api_shared`: _(Optional)_ enable multicast.
+Will reuse the address, even if another process has already bound a socket on it, but only one socket can receive the data.
+Default: False.
 - `sensors`: _(Required)_ An array of sensors to create.
 This is dynamic incase you want to target different temperature or wind speed attributes.
 - `sensors[].name`: _(Required)_ Display name of Sensor in Apple Home.
 - `sensors[].sensor_type`: _(Required)_ The type of Home Sensor to create.
 There are 6 options ["Temperature Sensor", "Light Sensor", "Humidity Sensor", "Fan", "Motion Sensor", "Occupancy Sensor"].